-For more on this topic refer to my article on Bitcoin.
+For more on this topic refer to my article: “Bitcoin: Halal or Haram?”

 2. To hedge currency risk.

-Without going into the specifics of these products and their permissibility, the need to hedge against currency risk is a totally legitimate need which I find no objections to in either the Quran or Sunnah.
+Without going into the specifics of these products and how they work, the need to hedge against currency risk is a totally legitimate need which I find no objections to in either the Quran or Sunnah.